edzaga/sql-course/sql-course-en/lectures/week5/lecture19.rst

 The types are divided into:

 1. Superclass/Class Father: it is of general character.
 It contains information that inherited the diverse superclasses.
-2. Subclasses/Classes Daugther: it is of specific character.
+2. Subclasses/Classes Daughter: it is of specific character.
 It contains extra information which is inherited from the superclass.

 These concepts arise from programming oriented to objects.